ARC logo Restoration Project

 Stream channel construction

-Placing errosion control blanket
+Placing erosion control blanket

 Shrubs and trees to be planted in the wetland